semarchy/xdm-tutorials/README.md

 These xDM tutorials provide a step-by-step introduction to Semarchy xDM.
 Follow these tutorials to learn the actions that data stewards and business users can take in xDM as well as how developers can take xDM applications to the next level.

 ## What are Semarchy xDM tutorials?
-Our expert trainers have worked hard to provide you with online intuitive tutorials that include hands-on exercises and videos.
-The tutorials are organized in tracks and they will help you get the most out of Semarchy xDM.
+Our expert trainers have worked hard to provide you with intuitive tutorials that include hands-on exercises and videos.
+They will help you get the most out of Semarchy xDM.
+The tutorials are organized in tracks to make it easy to select the tutorials you need.

 ## Who these tutorials are for
 These tutorials are for anybody who wants to learn how to use xDM, including: